isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

   identityʳ pointwise = {! !}
 ```

-Unforuntately, here is where we get stuck.
+Unfortunately, here is where we get stuck.
 The first hole here has type

 ```info
 ⊙ (⊙ f g) h ≡ ⊙ f (⊙ g h)